VanderPloegR1/companion/Manual-Install-on-Raspberry-Pi.md

 Note: This will produce a Headed build.
 There is not currently a method for creating a distributable build for headless operation.

-8. Run a Raspberry Pi build `yarn Raspberry Pidist` or `yarn lindist` for desktop linux
+8. Run a Raspberry Pi build `yarn rpidist` or `yarn lindist` for desktop linux

 9. The build can be found as a tar.gz under electron-output